“Nothing dies harder than a bad idea.” Julia Cameron

 “The bed and headboard should never be placed in front of a window.”

-Adhere to that rule and you could miss a terrific opportunity.
-The most effective and best looking way to locate furniture is to make use of any focal point available.
+Missed opportunity!
+The “never fail” way to position your furniture is to make use of any focal point available.
 If the window qualifies as such, use it as a backdrop to form a vertical extension of the headboard.
 The drapery can be hung on the sides to equal the width of the bed, or stretched even further to give the illusion of a bigger window.
+This makes a bold statement that also seems like a natural “no brainer” once you put it into place.

 This is an effective way to disguise “unfortunate architecture” too.